awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-vpclattice-targetgroup-targetgroupconfig.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IpAddressType`  <a name="cfn-vpclattice-targetgroup-targetgroupconfig-ipaddresstype"></a>
 The type of IP address used for the target group\.
 The possible values are `ipv4` and `ipv6`\.
 This is an optional parameter\.
-If not specified, the IP address type defaults to `ipv4`\.
+If not specified, the default is `ipv4`\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Port`  <a name="cfn-vpclattice-targetgroup-targetgroupconfig-port"></a>
 The port on which the targets are listening\.
-For HTTP, the default is `80`\.
-For HTTPS, the default is `443`
+For HTTP, the default is 80\.
+For HTTPS, the default is 443\.
 *Required*: Yes
 *Type*: Integer
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)